harbourlab/SparK/README.md

 -sm   smoothen tracks.
 Integer value. (plots are 2000 data points wide. "-sm 10" will smoothen with a window of 10.
 -o    output filename.
 Usage: "-o Experiment1".
 -bed  Add bed files to plot here.
 Usage: "-bed bedfile1.bed bedfile2.bed"...
+-gff  link gff file to show genes.
+Get here: https://www.gencodegenes.org/human/ -dg   in case not all genes in the region plotted should be displayed, enter the genes to plot here.
+      Usage: "-dg GAPDH RS1"

 Example comparing different datatypes for 2 cell lines (K562 and HepG2)